Notice

 Treat the remote filesystem as read-only.
 Nothing is inherently enforced by CephFS.
 But with the right MDS caps, users would not be able to snapshot directories in the remote file system.

-When mirroring is disabled, the respective fs mirror status
+When mirroring is disabled, the respective fs mirror status command for the file system

 will not show up in command help.